hank-ai/darknet/README.md

 > Advanced users:
 > Note that the output of the cmake command in the previous step is a "normal" Visual Studio solution file, darknet.sln.
 If you are a software developer who regularly uses the Visual Studio GUI instead of `msbuild.exe` to build projects, you can ignore the command-line and load the Darknet project in Visual Studio or VS Code.

-Once building has finished, you should now have a `darknet.exe` file you can run from the command-line.
+Once building has finished, create an installation package:

+    msbuild.exe /property:Platform=x64;Configuration=Release PACKAGE.vcxproj

+This will create a `darknet-VERSION.exe` file.
+Installing this will:

+* Create a directory call `Darknet`, such as `C:/Program Files/Darknet/`.
+* Install the `darknet.exe` CLI application.
+* Install the neccesary `.dll`, `.lib` and `.h` files to use `darknet.dll` from another application.
+* Install the template `.cfg` files.

 # Using Darknet